Xide/t411api/README.md

 ### Compatibility

 > This code is developped with Python 3.5
-> However, it sould be compatible Python >= 3.3, but remains untested.
+> It sould however be compatible with Python >= 3.2

 ### Via pip